Under the Story Tree

 We create a relaxed atmosphere where children are attended to, and can express what they need.
 The staff works hard to get to know each person and think about them.
 Every day the "Roots Group" continues to meet during snack, and this provides a home base.
-These practices have worked for nineteen years to insure that you don't need to come to camp with a friend you already know.
+These welcoming practices have been effective for over two decades to insure that you don't need to come to camp with a friend you already know.

 Once we determine that Journey Camp is a good match in the ways outlined in “Letter to Parents,” we will work with you to see if there is a way to make it financially possible.
 In most cases, it is.